-Example: For a cookware retailer, bids may be adjusted if you’re offering a strong deal on a knife set compared to other advertisers.
+Example: For a cookware retailer, bids may be adjusted if you’re offering a stronger deal on a knife set compared to other advertisers.

 Description: Google Ads can optimise bids based on seasonal performance trends during different times of year.

-Example: For an electronics retailer, bids may be adjusted if a person is searching for a new television during the holiday season, which typically sees a higher conversion likelihood.
+Example: For an electronics retailer, bids may be adjusted if a person is searching for a new television during the festive season, which typically has a higher conversion likelihood.